-BROOKE AVAKIAN, Vice-Chair
+BROOKE AVAKIAN, Chair

 TRAEGER DIPIETRO